-83 FR 40314 requires grantees to assure "that construction costs are reasonable and consistent with market costs at the time and place of construction."
+83 FR 40314 requires grantees to assure "that construction costs are reasonable and consistent with market costs at the time and place of construction".
 Cost reasonableness is described as the price that a prudent businessperson would pay for an item or service under competitive market conditions, given a reasonable knowledge of the marketplace.
 "The method and degree of analysis may vary dependent upon the circumstances surrounding a particular project (e.g., project type, risk, costs), but the description must address controls for housing projects involving eight or more units (whether new construction, rehabilitation, or reconstruction), economic revitalization projects (involving, construction, rehabilitation or reconstruction), and infrastructure projects.
 HUD may issue guidance to grantees and may require a grantee to verify cost reasonableness from an independent and qualified third-party architect, civil engineer, or construction manager."

-To establish the cost reasonableness of the goods and services under the CDBG-DR program, PRDOH may perform one or more of the following analysis:
+To establish the cost reasonableness of the goods and services under the CDBG-DR program, PRDOH may perform one or more of the following analyses:

 - Comparison of Proposed Costs Received as Part of a Solicitation Process: For the CDBG-DR program PRDOH will acquire all goods and services through procurement processes such as micro purchases, small purchases, sealed bidding, and competitive proposals, among others.
 Adequate price competition establishes cost reasonableness.
 This will be the most common technique used to establish cost reasonableness, as Government procurement processes normally attract two or more offers in an independent competition for an award, which establishes current market values. - Comparison of Proposed Prices with Prior Solicitation Processes: During the life cycle of the CDBG-DR grant PRDOH may procure certain goods or services in multiple instances.
-Also, PRDOH may procure goods or services for which, under other projects not necessarily related to CDBG-DR, similarities exist.
-Comparing the prices obtained through prior solicitation processes may be used to establish cost reasonableness.
-Depending on the timing of the prices being compared, adjustments for inflation may be required to compare data in a fair manner.
+Also, PRDOH may procure goods or services for which, under other projects not necessarily related to CDBG-DR,

-&lt;sup>9 Transformation and Innovation in the Wake of Devastation: An Economic and Disaster Recovery Plan for Puerto Rico; page 26
+&lt;sup>8 Transformation and Innovation in the Wake of Devastation: An Economic and Disaster Recovery Plan for Puerto Rico; page 26.